UBC-MDS/DSCI_575_project_shrijaa_csasi/README.md

 This project extends search with a **Retrieval-Augmented Generation (RAG)** pipeline.

 - **Retrievers**: Semantic (FAISS), BM25, and Hybrid (combined + deduplicated results)
-- **Context Building**: Cleans and structures top-k reviews into a prompt-ready format
+- **Context Building**: Cleans and structures top-5 reviews into a prompt-ready format
 - **Prompting**: Templates defined in `src/prompts.py`
 - **LLM**: Groq API (`llama-3.1-8b-instant`) for answer generation
 - **Pipeline**: Implemented in `src/rag_pipeline.py` using LCEL